webdevshan/sellboat/README.md

 ## Support

-For support, email info@boatmarket.com.au or visit our help center.
+For support, please reach out through the contact form on the website.

 ---